Are you ready to launch your website but feel like something is missing? You might be right.

 Delete any plugins that you do not need from the Plugins page in your dashboard.
 When unsure if a plugin is necessary, you can try deactivating it and testing your site afterward.
 The plugin is probably unnecessary if nothing is broken or missing (although not always the case).

 You can safely delete them after deactivating all plugins that you don't think your website needs and verifying that everything still works.

 Many people overlook this step, even when it seems obvious.
 It is common for URLs to be modified when a site is moved from the staging site.
 Be sure that all URLs are correct and present on your live site.

 You can prevent the need for backups from the previous checklist item by securing your website.

 With a WordPress security plugin, you can easily secure your site.
-Before you expose your site to potentially malicious actors, I also recommend that you adhere to all other WordPress security best practices.
+Before exposing your site to potentially malicious actors, I recommend adhering to all other WordPress security best practices.